Sarcasm/notes/dev/compilation-database.rst

 Bazel
 ^^^^^

-Google/Kythe as an experimental_action_listener to produce a compilation database.
+Google/Kythe as an experimental_action_listener to produce a compilation database:

 - `github.com/google/kythe: tools/cpp/generate_compilation_database.sh <https://github.com/google/kythe/blob/cb58e9b4b5ee911db9495b382c9fe50e936f2bb3/tools/cpp/generate_compilation_database.sh>`_

+There is also `bazel-compilation-database <https://github.com/grailbio/bazel-compilation-database>`_, which is faster, easier to setup and does not require a full build, at the cost of being less accurate.

 Clang
 ^^^^^